 Prapadaeng feels like it’s far removed from Bangkok, but getting there isn’t too complicated.
 The easiest way is using the pier at Wat Klong Toey, just a short cab ride from the MRT at Klong Toey.

-Sukhumvit Road runs all the way down towards Pattaya, but in Bangkok, the area worth exploring runs from Soi 1 to 100, with several Skytrain stops along the way.
+Sukhumvit Road runs all the way down towards the distant beach resort of Pattaya, but in Bangkok, the area worth exploring runs from Soi 1 to 100, with several Skytrain stops along the way.

 Thong Lor is a great place for foodies.
 Soi 38 still has a decent selection of Street Food including Hainanese chicken and rice, green curry and probably the best dessert in the city: mango and sticky rice.
 On Soi Thonglor, you’ll find Soul Food Mahanakorn, which does Thai fusion and proper cocktails or Supanniga, where the young Thai chef recreates the dishes his grandmother used to cook when he was growing up.